bitmark-inc/docs/intro.md

    * *Authority (or Power).* A second-order right.
 An ability to change someone's privileges, claims, authorities, or immunities.
       * _Example: Executive Right._ a group leader or company president has the ability to decide what members or employees can do within their organization.
       * _Example: Legislative Right._ The US Congress has the ability to make laws that affect the rights of people.
    * Immunity.
 A second-order right.
-A protection against changes from authority (and against imappropriate claims).
+A protection against changes by rights of authority (and against imappropriate claims).
       * _Example: Inalienable Right._ Many societies recognize inalienable rights that are fundamental and can't be taken away.
 In the US, these include the rights to life, liberty, and pursuit of happiness.
       * _Example: Non-discrimination Right._ Modern societies tend to recognize the right of people to not have their rights abridged due to race, religion, sex, or other innate characteristics.